 Remand foster carers need to have experience of teenagers and ideally an understanding of the youth justice system.

 Ideally there should be two foster carers in the household for remand cases and those carers must be able to dedicate all their time to providing adequate and suitable attention to placements - often at short notice.
 They will need to regularly accompany young people to court and police stations, and there will be the need to attend other important case meetings and appointments as required.

 Additional support is provided for remand foster carers in the form of a specific separate allowance scheme, additional equipment such as mobile phones, pagers and stationery and support from workers in the youth offending team who work directly with the young person and to whom they are accountable.

 Short term placements

 Some children may only need to be looked after for a few days (or maybe as long as a month) to give their natural parents a respite break.
-For more information about this see our page on short breaks.

 Other short term placements can range from an overnight stay to over two years.
 These are usually made because of concerns that a child's needs are not being met in their own family.

 The local authority, and sometimes the courts, will work with the family to try and arrange for the child to return home, however they may eventually need an alternative permanent family.

 In some cases short term carers apply to become the child's permanent carer.